KauzClay/docs-tap/supply-chain/reference/workload-cli/tanzu_workload_logs.hbs.md

 ## SEE ALSO

-[tanzu workload](tanzu_workload.hbs.md) - create, update, view and list Tanzu Workloads.
+[tanzu workload](tanzu_workload.hbs.md) - create, update, view and list Tanzu Workloads